top of page

 1. Have your dog 20 feet from a quiet and still dog.
 When they notice the other dog, engage them in their favorite game or offer a high-value treat.

-3. Once they're comfortable next to the still dog, increase the challenge by having the other dog move parallel to yours, continuing with positive reinforcement.
+3. Once comfortable next to the still dog, increase the challenge by having the other dog move parallel to yours, continuing with positive reinforcement.

 4. Slowly decrease the distance until your dog can stand near the moving dog.